This article was updated September 2022.

 - Specifics regarding the non-custodial parent’s right to contact the child and have access to their records and information.

-You’ll need to show that your plan will serve the best interests of the child and that you’re capable of upholding the obligations of your plan.
+You will need to show that your plan will serve the best interests of the child and that you’re capable of upholding the obligations of your plan.

 Factors That May Hurt Your Chances for a 50/50 Joint Custody Arrangement